christopherbui/bioinformatics-projects/ngs-analysis/ngs-analysis.md

 Today, Illumina's software than can do high quality short-reads (~100 base pairs), so every 4 lines in a FASTQ file is a read with information for a 100 fragment of the larger sequence.

-Example for 1 read iin FASTQ file
+Example for 1 read in FASTQ file

 > ```
 > @HISEQ:402:H147CADXX:1:1101:1250:2208 1:N:0:CGATGT TGATGCTGCNAATTTTATTCAGTCAGCGGAGGGGGCTTACGTGTATTTTCTGCAACCTTT